Summer camp advice for Scouters from a former camp director.

 - Don’t over-do it and make yourself into a time bomb.

-If you are hot, tired, hungry and thirsty get cool, rested, fed, and hydrated.
+When hot tired, hungry, and thirsty get cool, rested, fed, and hydrated.
 I tend to be cranky if I don’t look after myself (years of observation prove that many of my fellow leaders may share the same problem).

 Younger staffers are learning and growing just like your Scouts – be considerate and supportive of them.